 If relevant, have an under-the-desk stool or footrest

-Leg spasms and pain can make sitting with Chiari Malformation uncomfortable, and I’ve found that having an under-the-desk stool or footrest can help dramatically with being able to sit for long periods of time.
+Leg spasms and pain can make sitting with Chiari Malformation uncomfortable, and I’ve found that having an under-the-desk stool or footrest can help dramatically with being able to sit for extended periods of time.
 Currently, I am using an inflatable footrest that I got on Amazon, though in the past I have rested my legs on a rolling backpack or another chair if needed.
 I’ve linked the footrest I use below.

 Use different lighting